Shanghai: Etymology

-The two Chinese characters in the city's name are 上 (shàng/zaon, "upon") and 海 (hǎi/hé, "sea"), together meaning "On the Sea".
+The two Chinese characters in the city's name are 上 (Pinyin: shàng; Wugniu: zaon, "upon") and 海 (hǎi; he, "sea"), together meaning "On the Sea".
 The earliest occurrence of this name is the 11th-century Song dynasty, when there was a river confluence and a town with this name in the area.
 Others contend that the city is referenced in historical records dating back 2150 years, and that its ancient name, "Hu", suggests it was a fishing village.
 In 1280 it was renamed "Shanghai", which translates to "Above the Sea".
 The name's interpretation was disputed, but Chinese historians concluded that during the Tang dynasty, the area of modern-day Shanghai was under sea level, so the land appeared to be "on the sea".
+The name was also used to refer to Shanghai county (上海县 (上海縣, Shànghǎi Xiàn); zaon-he-yoe), which today has been reorganised into Minhang district.

-Shanghai is officially abbreviated 沪 (Note: Traditional Chinese: 滬) (Hù/wu) in Chinese, a contraction of 沪渎 (Note: Traditional Chinese: 滬瀆) (Hù Dú/wu-doq, "Harpoon Ditch"), a 4th- or 5th-century Jin name for the mouth of Suzhou Creek when it was the main conduit into the ocean.
+Shanghai is officially abbreviated 沪 (Traditional: 滬, Hù; wu) in Chinese, a contraction of 沪渎 (滬瀆, Hù Dú; wu-doq, "Fishing Weir Ditch"), a 4th- or 5th-century Jin name for the mouth of Suzhou Creek when it was the main conduit into the ocean.
 This character appears on motor vehicle license plates issued in the municipality.

 Alternative names

-申 (Shēn/sén) or 申城 (Shēnchéng/sén-zen, "Shen City") was an early name originating from Lord Chunshen, a 3rd-century BC nobleman and prime minister of the state of Chu, whose fief included modern Shanghai. 华亭 (Huátíng/gho-din) was another early name for Shanghai.
+申 (Shēn; sén) or 申城 (Shēnchéng; sén-zen, "Shen City") was an early name originating from Lord Chunshen, a 3rd-century BC nobleman and prime minister of the state of Chu, whose fief included modern Shanghai. 华亭 (華亭, Huátíng; gho-din) was another early name for Shanghai.
 In AD 751, Huating County was established as the first county-level administration within modern-day Shanghai by Zhao Juzhen, the governor of Wu Commandery.

-魔都 (Módū/mó-tu, "monster/fiend/magical city"), (Note: The first Chinese character "魔" has three meanings according to The Standard Dictionary of Contemporary Chinese: (1) Devil.
+魔都 (Módū; mo-tú, "monster/fiend/magical city"), (Note: The first Chinese character "魔" has three meanings according to The Standard Dictionary of Contemporary Chinese: (1) Devil.
 (2) Metaphor for something that harms people or evil forces.
 (3) Magical; unpredictable.) is a contemporary nickname for Shanghai.
 The name was first mentioned in Mato (1924) by Japanese novelist Shōfu Muramatsu.
 The city has various English nicknames including the "New York of China", in reference to its status as a cosmopolitan megalopolis and financial hub, the "Pearl of the Orient", and the "Paris of the East".